sxg133/code-to-html/README.md

 A python module for converting code snippets to HTML markup.

-*Currently only supports c-like languages.
+*Works best with C-like languages.

 Documentation
 -------------